 The turbines are to be located at higher elevations, in order to capture more wind energy.
 This means, that they are more visible and located in areas with limited human access.
-Views of the Project area are given in Figure 8, Figure 9, and Figure 10, to provide perspective on the setting of the Project area.
+Views of each of the turbine locations within the Project area are given in the figures that follow to provide perspective on the setting of the Project area.